The Yardbirds' storied history often overshadows the great music the band made during their five-year run.

-Like many of their British contemporaries, they started as a pure blues group, covering songs by the American blues legends they worshiped.
-But they maintained a not-so-secret weapon throughout their career: three great guitarists, starting with Eric Clapton, who got fed up with the Yardbirds' sporadic pop success and quit.
+Like many of their British contemporaries, they started as a pure blues group, covering songs by the American legends they worshiped.
+But they maintained a not-so-secret weapon early on: a trio of great guitarists, starting with Eric Clapton, who got fed up with the Yardbirds' sporadic pop success and quit.
 He was replaced by Jeff Beck, who, in turn, was replaced by Jimmy Page.
 After one album with the band, Page restructured them with a new singer, bass player and drummer and initially called them the New Yardbirds before settling on Led Zeppelin.

 Jimmy Page took over the Yardbirds' guitar-god role on their final album, an occasionally unfocused psych-rock excursion that steers the band even further away from its blues roots.
-Even so, the LP includes the instrumental 'White Summer' (which Page would later incorporate into Zeppelin's concerts) and the dynamic title track, which features Page's future bandmate John Paul Jones on cello.
+Even so, the LP includes the instrumental "White Summer" (which Page would later incorporate into Zeppelin's concerts) and the dynamic title track, which features Page's future bandmate John Paul Jones on cello.

 'You're a Better Man Than I'From: 'Having a Rave Up With the Yardbirds' (1965)

 'I Ain't Got You'From: 'For Your Love' (1965)

 The Yardbirds' bluesy roots were most evident when Clapton was in the band.
 This cover song, one of the best from their early period is a perfect example.
 It's all harmonica and raw, garage-rock spirit, with Clapton firing away on guitar.
 Plus, it showcases the band's tightness, totally locked in even at this young stage of their career.

-R&B bandleader Tiny Bradshaw wrote and performed the original version of 'Train Kept A-Rollin'' in 1951, but the Yardbirds grabbed inspiration from Johnny Burnette's rockabilly cover, one of the first songs to include guitar feedback.
+R&B bandleader Tiny Bradshaw wrote and performed the original version of "Train Kept A-Rollin'" in 1951, but the Yardbirds grabbed inspiration from Johnny Burnette's rockabilly cover, one of the first songs to include guitar feedback.
 Beck dirties up the distortion even more, making the Yardbirds' version the definitive one.
 Everyone from Aerosmith to Zeppelin borrowed their arrangement.

-'Heart Full of Soul'
+'Heart Full of Soul'Single (1965)